-Packing items will ensure high-quality products in preparation for what can be some harsh rainy days.
+Packing items will ensure high-quality products in preparation for some short rainy days.
 So, the Targus backpack with rain cover is the best one.

 In addition, a waterproof phone case, a lightweight waterproof money and document holder, a waterproof torch, waterproof mosquito repellent (the rainy season is also mosquito season), a small, flexible umbrella, and a small first aid kit will be helpful for you.
 Finally, there are some hotels which provide special offers during the above worst seasons.
 So, be aware of those good chances before visiting Thailand.

-Overall, Thailand is typically good to visit during any time of year.
+Overall, Thailand is typically good to visit at any time of year.
 But it’s good to travel to Thailand in November-January.
 The temperature will not be scorching during this time, but it will be warm.
-The summer months of June, July, and August are also not so bad besides the best time, which is November-February but avoid March and April because the days are unbearably hot.
-September, and October, are okay, but you could find yourself in some significant rain-lasting days.
+The summer months of June, July, and August are also not so bad besides the best time, which is November-February, but avoid March and April because the days are unbearably hot.
+September and October are okay, but you could be on significant rain-lasting days.
 Also at that time of year expect some rain every day.

-Then, we’ve organized the best times to travel to Thailand and listed the worst climates all over Thailand that you should avoid.
+Then, we organized the best times to travel to Thailand and listed the worst climates in Thailand that you should avoid.
 So, we hope reading through these suggestions will help you decide the best time and avoid the worst to visit Thailand.

 : unpleasantly warm and humid weather